blevinscm/genai-docs/docs/rag-engine/Use-embedding-models-with-Vertex-AI-RAG-Engine.md

 ---
 date_scraped: 2025-05-12
-title: Use Embedding Models With Vertex Ai Rag Engine
+title: Use Embedding Models With Vertex AI Rag Engine
 ---

 # Use embedding models with Vertex AI RAG Engine